PavelPZ/riverpod_navigator/examples/riverpod_navigator_idea/README.md

 - ```flutter pub run build_runner watch --delete-conflicting-outputs```
 - ```flutter create .```

-## To solve

-I'm not sure about the code described in [this issue](https://github.com/PavelPZ/riverpod_navigator/issues/1).
-Any ideas welcome.

 ## Next steps

 Feel free to create issue with your ideas.